Land Reform School — Summer 2025

 • "Neoliberalism and the making of food politics in California" by Julie Guthman

-• "Food crises, food regimes and food movements: rumblings of reform or tides of transformation?" by Eric Holt Giménez & Annie Shattuck
+• "Food crises, food regimes and food movements" by Eric Holt Giménez & Annie Shattuck

-Class Analysis of Progressive vs. Radical Movements: The concentration of resources and funding from urban-based environmental and conservation organizations creates a fundamental disconnect from working-class rural populations.
-This urban, philanthropic influence shapes the Progressive trend's dominance over radical, peasant-led approaches in the US context, with progressive movements characterized by college-educated, middle-class leadership, consumer-led analysis, and access to philanthropic networks rather than independent working-class power.
+Class Analysis of Progressive vs. Radical Movements: The concentration of resources from urban-based environmental organizations creates a fundamental disconnect from working-class rural populations.
+Progressive movements are characterized by college-educated, middle-class leadership, consumer-led analysis, and access to philanthropic networks rather than independent working-class power.

-Historical Food Regime Evolution: Three distinct food regimes demonstrate the evolution of global agricultural control: the colonial First Food Regime (1870-1930s), the US-dominated Second Food Regime with Green Revolution expansion (1950s-1970s), and the current Corporate Food Regime (1980s-present) characterized by structural adjustment programs, trade liberalization, and unprecedented corporate concentration.
+Historical Food Regime Evolution: Three distinct food regimes demonstrate the evolution of global agricultural control: the colonial First Food Regime (1870-1930s), the US-dominated Second Food Regime with Green Revolution expansion (1950s-1970s), and the current Corporate Food Regime (1980s-present).
 The 2008 Global Food Crisis exposed systemic contradictions with record harvests alongside record hunger.

 Alternative Organizing Models: The Bolivian peasant model (216 families organizing collectively to purchase land) demonstrates independent fundraising strategies that build power from below rather than relying on philanthropic largesse.
-Current USDA cuts and termination of Regional Food Business Centers/DEI initiatives, while harmful, create political openings for independent organizing to fill institutional gaps.
+Current USDA cuts, while harmful, create political openings for independent organizing to fill institutional gaps.

-Political Education vs. Education: The session emphasized developing analytical capacity to respond strategically to emerging conditions rather than merely absorbing historical facts.
-This distinction between education and political education is crucial for building effective organizing capacity, as demonstrated through the working group's concrete initiatives including the Centro Campesino de Formacion Agroecologica ($10,000 committed) and Cooperative Development Vendor Matching programs.
+Political Education vs. Education: The session emphasized developing analytical capacity to respond strategically to emerging conditions rather than merely absorbing historical facts — crucial for building effective organizing capacity, as demonstrated through the working group's concrete initiatives including the Centro Campesino de Formacion Agroecologica ($10,000 committed).

 July 31

-Chemical Weapons Heritage in Agriculture: Modern pesticides share identical mechanisms with WWII nerve agents (organophosphorus compounds inhibiting acetylcholinesterase), directly linking contemporary farming to Nazi chemical weapons research.
+Chemical Weapons Heritage in Agriculture: Modern pesticides share identical mechanisms with WWII nerve agents (organophosphorus compounds), directly linking contemporary farming to Nazi chemical weapons research.
 The VX nerve agent originated from pesticide development work, exposing the military-industrial-agricultural complex's shared toxic foundation.

 Land Reform as Primary Defense Strategy: Given the systematic failure of pesticide regulations to protect farmworker communities, land redistribution emerges as the most effective mechanism for eliminating agro-chemical exposure.
-Communities that control their own land never voluntarily choose to poison themselves or their children, making land reform a direct path to chemical-free agriculture that bypasses the regulatory capture dominating government agencies.
+Communities that control their own land never voluntarily choose to poison themselves or their children, making land reform a direct path to chemical-free agriculture.

 August 7